Why Do Some People Not Eat Meat?

 There are many reasons why someone might choose to forgo meat.
 However, there are probably three primary reasons that most can point to.
 Some choose to eliminate meat (or some meats) because of culture and/or religious beliefs.
 For instance, Muslims don’t eat pork because it’s considered taboo according to their holy book (Quran).
 Pork is forbidden for Muslims because it’s “regarded as impure, unhealthy and harmful for humans.”
 Another example is the Hindu community’s exclusion of beef from the diet.
 According to the Hindu tradition, the cow is a sacred animal because of its motherly qualities, as it provides life sustaining milk to the people.

 Another group of people who refrain from eating meat are those who identify as animal rights activists.
-Now, not all animal activists avoid meat.
+Now, not all animal activists follow a vegan diet.
 Some consume free-range meats because of the humane treatment of animals before being processed for consumption.
 However, others view animals as life and therefore should not be killed for people to eat.
-This latter group is divided into two camps: Some activists argue humans could get all of their nutrients from plants and by-products of animals (milk and/or eggs), while other activists suggest nutrients should be consumed completely from a plant-based diet.
+This latter group is divided into two camps: Some activists argue humans could get all of their nutrients from plants and by-products of animals (milk and/or eggs), while other activists suggest nutrients should be consumed completely from a vegan diet.

 The last group of people who avoid meat are those who do it strictly for health reasons.
 For these individuals, the damage meat has on the body in general or the variety of health implications because of the way animal products are produced today is too much to bear.
 This group, as well as those highlighted above, can and often overlap.
 However, because there are no strict guidelines refraining the health group from eating meat, some may occasionally eat meat (especially fish), as well as eggs and/or dairy, but their diets often make up of a majority of plant-based foods.

 To be clear, there is only one vegan diet – 100% plant-based.